If you’re trying to cut the cord, you may not know how to choose a live TV streaming service for your household.

 For many cord-cutters, choosing a live TV streaming service comes down to the channel lineup.
 YouTube TV’s list of channels is the best overall, but it won’t be right for everyone.
 You have to think about your viewing habits.

 - YouTube TV offers a few sports networks that aren’t included in Hulu + Live TV or Sling TV’s base plans.
-They include MLB Network, NBA TV and Tennis Channel.
+They include MLB Network and NBA TV.

 - Sling Orange features ESPN and several of its sister networks, while Sling Blue carries NFL Network and FS1.